 IPYNB to Python: turn a Jupyter notebook into a plain .py script in your browser

-The export follows a familiar pattern: code cells become real Python, markdown cells turn into `#` comment lines so you still see the narrative, and you can optionally paste cell outputs under `# Output:` comments when that helps debugging or grading.
-Cell boundaries use `# %%` markers so editors like VS Code still understand sections—handy if you later round-trip with a py to ipynb converter online free workflow on our Python → Notebook tool.
+The export follows a familiar pattern: code cells become real Python, markdown cells turn into # comment lines so you still see the narrative, and you can optionally paste cell outputs under # Output: comments when that helps debugging or grading.
+Cell boundaries use # %% markers so editors like VS Code still understand sections, handy if you later round-trip with a py to ipynb converter online free workflow on our Python to Notebook tool.

 Use this page when you want source code, not a fixed report.
-If you need a printable handout, use IPYNB → PDF.
-If you need the raw notebook structure, use IPYNB → JSON.
+If you need a printable handout, use IPYNB to PDF.
+If you need the raw notebook structure, use IPYNB to JSON.
 Keeping each tool focused helps the result match the search intent instead of stuffing one page with unrelated conversions.